Fieldframe Labs

 51.85% on Humanity's Last Exam

-Narrative writeup of the FF-STACK v8 submission.
-What the architecture looks like at the box-level, where the lift came from across model generations, what the score reveals about governance-as-scaffolding, and where the next version goes.
+A narrative writeup of the FF-STACK v8 submission: the architecture at a box level, where the lift came from across model generations, and what the score says about governance as scaffolding.
 Best entry point if you came from the leaderboard.

 -